Ben Abell

-Benjamin F. Abell (March 1, 1932 – February 11, 2019) was a professor of meteorology in the Department of Earth and Atmospheric Sciences at Saint Louis University (SLU), where he was a member of the faculty from 1962-2011.
+Benjamin F. Abell (March 1, 1932 – February 11, 2019) was an American meteorologist.
+He was professor of meteorology in the Department of Earth and Atmospheric Sciences at Saint Louis University (SLU), where he was a member of the faculty from 1962 to 2011.
 He also volunteered as the sole meteorologist for St. Louis, Missouri, public radio station KWMU-FM since the station began broadcasting in 1972 through early 2007.
 To recognize and preserve his contributions as an outstanding member of the St. Louis radio community, Abell was a 2005–2006 inductee to the St. Louis Radio Hall of Fame.

 Early and personal life

 Born March 1, 1932, Ben Abell grew up in the Washington, D.C., area, and as a child his fascination with weather began when that area suffered severe flooding.
 He also gained firsthand experience of the consequences of weather working on his uncle's tobacco farm in the summers.
 Abell has four children, Olga, Kathleen, Ben, and Brian.
 Olga also studied meteorology at SLU.

 Abell was an Army intelligence officer in the Korean War.